 - Posterior triceps-on approach

-As a first step, the ulnar nerve is isolated and protected with a vessel loop.
+As a first step, identify and mobilize the ulnar nerve.
+It may be helpful to protect it with a vessel loop.

-Proximally, the ulnar nerve is followed along its course on the medial intermuscular septum, and the triceps muscle is mobilized radially.
+Proximally, follow the ulnar nerve along its course on the medial intermuscular septum.

-In the case shown here, going up into the diaphysis, the radial nerve was identified and held with a vessel loop (1).
+In the case shown here, going up into the diaphysis, the ulnar nerve was identified and held with a vessel loop (1).